Maureen Lipman: Theatre

 Lipman worked extensively in the theatre following her début in a stage production of The Knack at the Watford Palace Theatre.
 In order to get the post, she pretended that a documentary producer wanted to follow her finding her first job – this was a lie but it seemed to work.

 Lipman was a member of Laurence Olivier's National Theatre Company at the Old Vic from 1971 to 1973 and of the Royal Shakespeare Company for its 1973 Stratford season.

 Lipman has continued to work in the theatre for more than fifty years, playing, among other roles, Aunt Eller in the National Theatre's Oklahoma!.

 From November 2005 to April 2006 she played Florence Foster Jenkins in the Olivier Award-nominated show Glorious! at the Duchess Theatre in London's West End.

 From October 2010 to February 2011, Lipman starred in a production of J.B.
 Priestley's When We Are Married at the Garrick Theatre.
 In 2012, she directed and appeared in a production of Barefoot in the Park on tour and starred in Old Money at Hampstead Theatre.
 In 2013, she starred in Daytona at the Park Theatre followed by a tour, and in 2014 a season at the Theatre Royal Haymarket.
 In 2015, she starred with James Dreyfus in Mary Chase's play Harvey at Birmingham Repertory Theatre, on tour and at the Theatre Royal Haymarket.
 In 2016, she starred in My Mother Said I Never Should at the St. James Theatre.
 In 2017, she starred with Felicity Kendal in a revival of Lettice and Lovage at the Menier Chocolate Factory.
 In 2018, she starred with Martin Shaw in The Best Man at the Playhouse Theatre, as well as returning to the Edinburgh Festival Fringe for the first time in fifty years with a one-woman show of jokes and storytelling called Up For It.

+Lipman is set to appear in a special performance of Right Before I Go for World Suicide Prevention Day on 10 September 2026.
+Following Gerard McCarthy's withdrawal from the play over Lipman's views on the Israel–Palestine conflict, Lipman criticised the actor for being "so cowardly", claiming that McCarthy had been radicalised and described their withdrawal as "virtue-signalling".